nixos-asia/website/en/haskell-rust-ffi.md

   extra-libraries: rust_nix_template
 ```

-Try to build it:
+Try building it:

 ```sh
 cd hello-haskell && cabal build
 ```

-And you will see an error like this:
+You'll likely encounter an error like this:

 ```sh
 ...